 Can we deny that wealthy countries like the U.S. are using more than our fair share of the world’s resources?
 Or that our modern conveniences are creating harmful e-waste that impacts the lives of the poor in developing nations?

-When politicians say things like, “I don’t get my economic or environmental advice from the Pope,” we should remember that taking moral advice from politicians is a much riskier proposition.
+Finally, when politicians say things like, “I don’t get my economic or environmental advice from the Pope,” we should remember that taking moral advice from politicians is a much riskier proposition.